 Florida Man March 29, 2020 – Coughing in the Face of the Law

-STUART, Fla. – In the time of the pandemic, a Florida man tried to threaten an officer by coughing at his face and tell he is positive for the virus.
+STUART, Fla. – During the pandemic, a Florida man tried to threaten an officer by coughing at his face and tell he was positive for the virus.

 23-year-old Christian Perez was stopped due to reckless driving and suspicion of driving under the influence.

-While he was being questioned, the officer gave him a mask to cover his mouth while they talk.
+While he was being questioned, the officer gave him a mask to cover his mouth while they talked.

 Perez took it and used it at first.
-However, he soon took it off and started coughing intentionally towards the officer’s face.
+However, he soon removed it and started coughing intentionally towards the officer’s face.

-He did this while stating that he is infected with the coronavirus.
+He did this while stating that he was infected with the coronavirus.

 When asked for a license, Perez couldn’t produce one.

-This led to him being charged for driving without a license and driving under the influence.
+This led to him being charged with driving without a license and driving under the influence.